How do solar panels work?

 If a solar panel is damaged (by severe hail, fallen debris, or other events), it's typically covered under your homeowner's insurance policy.
 Firefly Solar can assist with the claims process and replace the damaged panel.
 Because we use microinverters, a damaged panel doesn't affect the performance of the rest of your system.

-Firefly Solar's panels are engineered for extreme Canadian weather and tested to withstand golf-ball-sized hail.
+Firefly Solar's panels are engineered for extreme Canadian weather and tested for hail impact by the manufacturer.
 Damage is rare, but it can happen in extraordinary weather events.
 We stock replacement panels and can typically schedule a replacement within a few business days.
 Your monitoring system will immediately flag any panel that stops producing, so you'll know right away.

 How much CO2 do solar panels offset?